Opportunities to Serve

 Volunteers from our UU Society and South Congregational Church prepare a dinner and/or bring it to the Interfaith Cot Shelter in Northampton on the 1st Thursday of each month (November-April).
 Contact: Maria Lydia Spinelli.

 Dedicated Offering Committee

 Help recognize and support organizations engaged in projects that reflect UU principles.
 Recipients of this monthly offering are suggested by people in our UU Society.
 Contact: Carolyn Holstein.

 Support practices of sustainable living and spiritual connectedness to the earth.
 The Green Sanctuary Committee has an annual Connecticut River Cleanup that always needs help.
 All ages welcome — and you need not be on the committee to take part!
-Contact: Steve Rice.
+Contact: Jeff Clark.

 Just One Thing

 Donate food or other supplies to the Amherst Survival Center one Sunday a month by placing them in a basket in the foyer.
 A list of suggested items will appear in the emailed weekly announcements.
 Contact: Mary Beth Seminario.

 Help maintains the lending library in the Conference Room and preserve important documents, photos and other UUSA materials.
 Contact: Maria Lydia Spinelli.